 - Hot sedimentary aquifers that have been heated by rocks or crustal heat flow;

-- Enhanced geothermal systems which are located in the centre of rocks deep beneath the earth’s crust and;
+- Enhanced geothermal systems which are located in the center of rocks deep beneath the earth’s crust and;

 How can we use geothermal energy for our electricity needs?

-The primary method of electricity production at geothermal plants is steam and there are three different kinds of plant, dry steam, flash steam, and binary cycle.
+The primary method of electricity production at geothermal plants is steam and there are three different kinds of plants; dry steam, flash steam, and binary cycle.

-Dry steam extracts the product directly from beneath the surface of the earth and direct them into a turbine or generator unit.
-There are only two active dry steam plants active in the world at present, at The Geysers in northern California and Yellowstone National Park in Wyoming – home of popular tourist attraction and geyser, Old Faithful.
+- Dry steam extracts the product directly from beneath the surface of the earth and directs them into a turbine or generator unit.
+There are only two active dry steam plants active in the world at present, The Geysers in northern California and Yellowstone National Park in Wyoming – home of a popular tourist attraction and geyser, Old Faithful.

-And binary cycle power plants use not (not boiling) water to heat an organic compound with a low boiling point which is vaporised and directed into a turbine.
+- Binary cycle power plants use water (not boiling) to heat an organic compound with a low boiling point which is vaporized and directed into a turbine.

-Why Australia is a prime candidate for the use of geothermal energy
+Why India is a prime candidate for the use of geothermal energy?

-There are three main barriers standing between Australians and the use of geothermal energy including:
+There are three main barriers standing between Indians and the use of geothermal energy including: